 In the cult of Cybele, a baptism of blood was practiced, believing it brought about a new birth in eternity.
 Immortality was also associated with baptism in the ancient Greek world.
-Other concepts said to have been associated with various cultic baptisms included the transformation of one’s life, the removal of sins, symbolic representation, the attainment of greater physical vitality, a new beginning, spiritual regeneration.
+Other concepts said to have been associated with various cultic baptisms included the transformation of one’s life, the removal of sins, symbolic representation, the attainment of greater physical vitality, a new beginning and spiritual regeneration.
 It is believed that all ancient religions recognised some form of spiritual cleansing, renewal or initiation that was accomplished through a washing or immersion in water.

 Not surprisingly, the liturgical use of water was common in the Jewish world, also.
 Not only was washing prescribed for ritual cleansing, but toward the beginning of the Christian era, the Jews adopted the custom of baptising proselytes seven days after their circumcision.
 When John the Baptist came on the scene in the first century Jewish world, his teaching included the necessity of baptism for the remission of sins.